 The Vauxhall Adam has more changes of outfit available than an Elton John tour.
 Vauxhall is aiming the Adam at young, hip and happening customers – or so the marketing people say.
-That means you’ve got a choice of 12 body colours, 3 roof colours and 20 wheel designs.
-Add to that bright coloured logos and graphics, and you should never meet an Adam coming the other way that looks identical to yours.
+That means you’ve got a choice of 12 body colours, three roof colours and 20 wheel designs.
+Add to that bright-coloured logos and graphics, and you should never meet an Adam coming the other way that looks identical to yours.

 For a more sporting look, consider the Adam S. If you want to hang tougher still, there is also the Adam Rocks, which sits 15mm higher than the standard model and features beefed-up plastic bumpers and wheel arches.
 If you think of it as a car that makes life a little easier over speed bumps, rather than one for negotiating the boulder fields of Nepal, you’ll be on the right track.